-7540 - COMPUTER TECHNOLOGY AND NETWORKS
+• 7540 - COMPUTER TECHNOLOGY AND NETWORKS

 The School Board is committed to the effective use of technology to both enhance the quality of student learning and the efficiency of Board operations.
-The School

-Board prohibits any access and use of social media by students and staff members from the District's network, except to the District's collaboration sites and/or approved sites as directed by the Superintendent.
+The School Board limits access and use of social media by students and staff members from the District's network, except for educational purposes.

-7540.01 - TECHNOLOGY PRIVACY
+• 7540.01 - TECHNOLOGY PRIVACY